 Dr. Nereson is an active member and regularly presents at the conferences of the Dance Studies Association (DSA), Mid-America Theatre Conference (MATC), Association for Theatre in Higher Education (ATHE), ASTR, and ATDS.
 She also serves on the editorial boards of Theatre Annual: A Journal of Theatre and Performance of the Americas, and The Journal of American Drama and Theatre.

-At UB, Nereson teaches courses in the BFA and BA in Dance programs as well as in the MA and PhD in Theatre & Performance.
-In spring 2016 she will set a new work on the Zodiaque Dance Ensemble.
-Her current book project is Democracy Moving: Corporeality and History in Bill T. Jones/Arnie Zane Dance Company’s Lincoln Trilogy.
+At UB, Dr. Nereson teaches courses in the BFA and BA in Dance programs as well across the graduate programs including the MFA in Dance and the MA and PhD in Theatre & Performance.
+Dr. Nereson is also a dramaturg and choreographer.
+In spring 2018 she will devise a new work for the inaugural year of ChoreoLab.
+Her current book project is Democracy Moving: The Lincoln Dances of Bill T. Jones/Arnie Zane Dance Company.